Overview (latest)

 GET https://openEHRSys.example.com/v1/ehr/7d44b88c-4199-4bad-97dc-d78268e01398/composition/8849182c-82ad-4088-a07f-48ead4180515::openEHRSys.example.com::1

-serviced by an openEHR API (of version v1
+, - the request is made to an openEHR API (of version

 .